-The new localised Council Tax Reduction Scheme will replace the existing Council Tax Benefit system from 1 April 2013.
-The Government is transferring the responsibility for the design of the scheme to local authorities (subject to certain nationally set criteria), together with the transfer of the financial risks.
-Originally the Government had announced a reduction in funding for this of 10% as part of the Comprehensive Spending Review, although subsequent estimates show that having allowed for the inflationary impact over time, the reduction is now approximately 14% which for Thanet District Council equates to a reduction of approximately £2.2m.
-The Council will be covering this reduction by reducing the support given to working age claimants by 5% and removing second homes and empty property discounts.
-Although the risk of increases in the number of claimants will be underwritten by Kent Council Tax as some of those who will now be expected to pay a proportion of their Council Tax bill may not have the resources to do so.
+The new localised Council Tax Reduction Scheme replaced the Council Tax Benefit system from 1 April 2013.
+The Government transferred the responsibility for the design of the scheme to local authorities (subject to certain nationally set criteria), together with the transfer of the financial risks.
+The funding associated with this scheme was reduced by 14% which for Thanet District Council equated to a reduction of approximately £2.2m.
+The Council introduced a scheme which reduced the support given to working age claimants by 5.5% and removed second homes and empty property discounts.
+The principles of the scheme have been rolled into 2014/15.
+The risk of increases in the number of claimants is being underwritten by the major preceptors to 2015/16.
+Although to date the Council is not experiencing a significant increase in arrears following the introduction of the scheme, there is a risk that the number of bad debts could increase once the impact of the other Welfare Reforms are felt by residents.